 Yes.
-The immunizations available are Hepatitis A and B, Human Papilloma Virus, Meningitis, MMR, Tetanus (Tdap), Varicella (chicken pox).
+The immunizations available are Hepatitis A and B, Human Papilloma Virus, Meningitis, MMR, Tetanus (Tdap), Varicella (chicken pox), Influenza, Td, and Typhoid.
 Tuberculosis testing is also available.
 Call for further information or check the fees page.
 Other immunizations may be available by request.

 Yes.
 Student Health and Wellness providers do write prescriptions for birth control and Depo Provera.
 You must make an appointment with a nurse practitioner.

 No, there is no charge for the visit.
 There may be charges for laboratory testing or certain procedures.